Gor Mahia v Zamalek: Kick off, TV channel, squad news & preview | Goal.com

 Gor Mahia v Zamalek: Kick off, TV channel, squad news & preview

-This is going to be a Group D opener for both sides and a good start is very important for either team.
+This is going to be a Group D opener for both teams and a good start is very important for either side.

 It is a tricky fixture that will be played at the Kasarani Stadium, and the Kenyan champions will come into the game hoping to effectively capitalize on the home ground advantage.